chuahxinyu/ccdp10003assignment1take2/RedoTodo.md

-## WHAT
 - [ ] 0.
 LoadingScreen
-- [ ] 1.
+- [x] 1.
 Landing
-- [ ] 2.
+- [x] 2.
 LandingOverlay
   - section: what
   - narration: An action-adventure game in which the player is put into emergency medical situations and applies first aid to help others
-- [ ] 3.
+- [x] 3.
 BusOrTram
   - narration: A game that revolves around choice
   - story: You are taking the [bus / tram, setTransport] on your way to work
-- [ ] 4.
+- [x] 4.
 Collapse
   - narration: where every second counts
   - story: You hear a loud thus behind you.
 Someone has collapsed onto the floor.
 What do you do?
   - [4A.
 TimerEnd / 4B.
 TooEarlyCompresisons / 4C.
 TooEarlyBreaths / 4D.
 TooEarlyCallHelp / 5.
 InitialVitals, setScene]
 - [ ] 4A.
 TimerEnd
-  - narration: and not choosing is an option too (albeit, probably not the best one)
+  - narration: and every scenario is one that can and does happen in reality
   - story: you start backing away from the situation and so does everyone around you.
-Surely, someone on the {transport} will do something...
-Last chance, will that someone be you?
+Surely, someone on the {transport} will do something... right?
-  - [4.
-Yes / 4A.
-TimerEnd or No, setScene]
+  - [4Aa.
+Yea]
-- [ ] 4Aa.
+- [x] 4Aa.
 BystanderEffect
-  - narration: a game that gives players freedom for trial and error
+  - narration: but unlike reality, gives players freedom for trial, error and an opportunity to learn
   - story: The Bystander Effect.
 Thousands of lives are lost due to this phenomenon, including the person who collapsed in your {transport} ride.
   - [4.
 Rewind Time]
 - [ ] 4B.
 TooEarlyCompressions